jgreely/genaistuff/README.md

 * sui.py - CLI for SwarmUI API; commands are:

     - gen: create an image based on rules, metadata, and options
+    - jpg: batch-convert image files to JPG, optionally resizing them
+    - rename: batch-rename image files based on --pre|set|seq options
     - params: extract parameters from PNG, JPG, and JSON files
+    - prompt: shortcut for `params -p`
     - list-rules: list canned parameter sets (built-in or ~/.sui)
     - list-models: list available base models, loras, or vae
-    - rename: batch-rename image files based on --pre|set|seq options
-    - jpg: batch-convert image files to JPG, optionally resizing them
+    - status: return server/backend status

 Note: to avoid getting into the weeds with EXIF, `PyExifTool` is used, which requires the [exiftool](https://exiftool.org/) binary be in your path.
+Yes, the best way to deal with EXIF in Python is a Perl script.

 * dp.py - CLI wrapper to use the popular
   [dynamicprompts](https://github.com/adieyal/dynamicprompts)